Paying tax on savings account interest

 - Interest paid or credited to you by the ATO.

 - Life insurance bonuses (although tax offsets may be available).

 - Interest earned from foreign sources (although tax offsets may be available).

-To avoid withholding tax, you can either supply your TFN when you apply for an account, or get in touch with your financial institution at any time to provide your TFN via internet banking, over the phone or at your nearest branch.
+To avoid withholding tax, you can either supply your TFN when you apply for an account, or get in touch with your bank at any time to provide your TFN via internet banking, over the phone or at your nearest branch.
 This makes the process so much easier come tax time!

 What about interest earned in a joint account?

 However, if the beneficial ownership of the account is not split up into equal shares, you’ll need to provide documentation that proves this fact to the ATO.
-The documentation must show the source of the funds, the proportion of contributions from each person, and who used the funds in the account and the interest received.
+The documentation must show the source of the money, the proportion of contributions from each person, and who used the money in the account and the interest received.